This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

-I saw Kieron Sweeney speak in person many years ago at a weekend event.
+At a weekend event, I saw Kieron Sweeney speak in person many years ago.
 It was an enjoyable experience.
 He was funny and very informative.
-He made light of the fact that some people think he looks similiar to Rowan Atkinson.
-One of Atkinson’s best known characters is Mr. Bean, so Sweeney did some impressions of Mr. Bean.
+He made light of the fact that some people think he looks similar to Rowan Atkinson.
+One of Atkinson’s best-known characters is Mr. Bean, so Sweeney did some impressions of Mr. Bean.

 Sweeney’s topic that weekend was the wealth mindset.
-One example that he gave was an inventor of innovative men’s underwear who went on to sell his company for $3,000,000.
-That example and others go to show that you can create wealth out of pretty much anything, as long as you’ve got the wealth mindset to support you in your efforts.
+One example he gave was an inventor of innovative men’s underwear who went on to sell his company for $3,000,000.
+That example and others show you can create wealth out of pretty much anything, as long as you have the wealth mindset to support your efforts.

 On that weekend, Sweeney taught those of us attending what he has since gone on to call Life’s Golden Buckets, which he has spoken about in a TED Talk and which he has also written about in his books, including “Life’s Golden Buckets: The Budgeting Habit of the Super Rich.”

 I have previously covered the Life’s Golden Buckets system in my post called “What’s Your Ransom?
 Find Out Now and Buy Your Freedom.”
 In this post, I’ll give you my review of the “Life’s Golden Buckets” book, and I’ll tell you about Kieron Sweeney’s budgeting habit.